VR’s 3 Big Problems

 So imagine what VR will be like when we eventually do figure out better solutions for movement and controls.

-We’d have games with the physicality and immersion of VR, as well as the depth and quality we’d expect from a PC game.
+We’d have games with the physicality and immersion of VR, as well as the depth and quality we’d expect from a PC or console game.

 At that point, it's going to be hard for a lot of immersion-focused PC and console games to compete.